udevbe/jaccall/README.md

 #### Stack vs Heap

 C has the concept of stack and heap allocated memory.
 Unfortunately this doesn't translate well in Java.
+Jaccall tries to alleviate this by utilizing Java's garbage collector mechanism.
+To understand the idea behind this, it's important to know the difference between memory allocated with `Pointer.malloc(..)` and `Pointer.nref(..)`.

+A pointer that refers to `malloc` memory is not subject to Java's garbage collector and will never be freed manualy.
+Just like in C, the program is expected to free the memory when it's done with it.

+A pointer that refers to `nref` memory is subject to Java's garbage collector and as such requires no manual call to free.
+It is meant to mimic C's stack allocated memory.
+It is strongly advices to use this memory solely within the scope of the method that called `nref`.

-Jaccall tries to alleviate this by defining a `Pointer<...>` as an `AutoClosable`.
-Using Java's try-with-resource concept, we can mimic the concept of stack allocated memory.
+One can also specifically scope heap allocated memory as Jacall defines a `Pointer<...>` as an `AutoClosable`.
+Using Java's try-with-resource concept, we can precisely scope heap allocated memory.

+Do not use try-with-resource on `nref` allocated memory, as it will result in a segfault caused by a double `free`.

 C
 ```C